ignite/cli/docs/docs/guide/03-blog/00-build-blog.md

 Two components are responsible for querying data:

-* An rpc inside `service Query` in a proto file that defines data types and specifies the HTTP API endpoint
+* An RPC inside `service Query` in a proto file that defines data types and specifies the HTTP API endpoint
 * A keeper method that performs the querying from the key-value store

 First, review the services and messages in `proto/blog/query.proto`.
 The `Posts` rpc accepts an empty request and